Toward Multidiversified Ensemble Clustering of High-Dimensional Data: From Subspaces to Metrics and Beyond: Introduction

-To tackle the above-mentioned problem, we propose a novel ensemble clustering approach termed multi-diversified ensemble clustering (MDEC) by jointly reconciling large populations of diversified metrics, random subspaces, and weighted clusters.
-Specifically, we exploit a scaled exponential similarity kernel as the seed kernel, which has advantages in parameter flexibility and neighborhood adaptivity and is randomized to breed a large set of diversified metrics.
-The set of diversified metrics are coupled with random subspaces to form a large number of metric-subspace pairs, which then contribute to the jointly randomized ensemble generation process where the set of diversified base clusterings are produced with the help of the spectral clustering algorithm.
-With the clustering ensemble generated, to exploit the cluster-wise diversity in the multiple base clusterings, an entropy-based cluster validity strategy is adopted to evaluate and weight each base cluster by considering the distribution of clusters in the entire ensemble, based on which a new multi-diversified consensus function is therefore proposed (see Section~\ref{sec:framework} and Fig.~\ref{fig:flowchart} for more details).
-In this paper, we conducted experiments on 20 high-dimensional datasets, including 15 cancer gene expression datasets and 5 image datasets.
-Extensive experimental results have shown the superiority of our approach against the state-of-the-art ensemble clustering approaches for clustering high-dimensional data.
+To tackle the above-mentioned problem, this paper presents a novel ensemble clustering approach termed multidiversified ensemble clustering (MDEC) by jointly exploiting large populations of diversified metrics, random subspaces, and weighted clusters.
+Particularly, a scaled exponential similarity kernel is utilized as the seed kernel, which has advantage in parameter flexibility and neighborhood adaptivity and is randomized to breed a large set of diversified metrics.
+Then, the set of diversified metrics are coupled with random subspaces to form a large number of metric-subspace pairs, which contribute to the jointly randomized ensemble generation process where the set of diversified base clusterings can thereby be produced with the help of spectral clustering.
+Further, to exploit the cluster-wise diversity in the multiple base clusterings, an entropy-based cluster validity strategy is adopted to evaluate and weight each base cluster by considering the distribution of clusters in the entire ensemble, based on which three specific ensemble clustering algorithms are therefore proposed by incorporating three types of consensus functions.
+Extensive experiments are conducted on 30 real-world high-dimensional datasets, including 18 cancer gene expression datasets and 12 image/speech datasets.
+The experimental results have shown the superiority of our approach against the state-of-the-art ensemble clustering approaches for clustering high-dimensional data.